Deus Ex: Human Revolution - Director's Cut

 Written 3 days ago

 This is where I became a Deus Ex fan.
 I remember playing this back in 2011 on the ps3 and having an absolute blast.
 The removal of the yellow filter in the director's cut is kind of weird though; I always thought that added to the game's personality.
-All in all a great immersive sim that lets you tackle objectives in almost any way you want.
+That being said, I cannot recommend this game as it runs terribly on modern PCs.
+Turning around at a normal speed (not snapping) causes severe framerate dips and stutters, which really takes the immersion out of the immersive sim element.
+I wish they would fix this but I tried fixing it myself but to no avail.

 24.5 hours played